-If you had to perform some hard work or other physical activity in any position of your choice, would you even consider doing it sitting with your legs stretched forward like this?
+- If you had to perform some hard work or other physical activity in a position of your choice, would you even consider doing it sitting with your legs stretched forward in the L kayaking posture?…

 Airplane coach seats are fairly comfortable – certainly more than regular kayak seats, but why is it that after some time most people feel uneasy sitting in them?
 The answer is that the limited space makes it difficult for you to change positions, which leads to the buildup of discomfort and fatigue to a point where many people feel they must stand up and stretch, and those who can afford it promise themselves to fly first class next time – if only for the extra legroom.

 Sometimes it takes years for the damage to accumulate, and by then it might be too late to fix it.
 This is true for back and shoulder problems.

 Read more about kayaking back pain and leg numbness »

 3. Search in the Right Direction

 What do cross-country motorbikes, mountain bikes, horses, snowmobiles, all-terrain vehicles (ATV) and personal watercraft (PWC) have in common?
 It’s the fact that their user operates them in the Riding Position.

 And what do skiing, surfing, water skiing, dog sledding, snowboarding, windsurfing, skating and skateboarding have in common? -The Standing Position.

 This is simply because the Riding and Standing positions are the best for you in both ergonomic and biomechanic terms, which means they offer best control and more power, and result in less fatigue and injuries.